 But it’s not the same for everyone!
 People perceive life as a designer in three ways, as a simple job which pays their check as a reward, as a career not only just a necessity, and also as a calling, which makes it more fulfilling and rewarding.
 In the first case, viewing the designer life simply as a job will not bring you any emotional rewards, but instead, you will try to spend time away from the job.
 In the second scenario, the career path, designers will try to advance, get to a better position and invest a lot of effort in it to do so.
 Lastly but not least, seeing the designer life as a calling is what all of us designers should strive for.
 This means it will be a pleasure to work and we’ll get the feeling that we’re contributing to something good, giving us the meaning and purpose to do more and become better.

 For people who fall into the third category, like I do, being creative doesn’t stop at 5 o’clock when your work hours end, but instead, it continues all day long.
-You can be inspired by just sitting on the bus, look out the window and contemplating.
+You can be inspired by just sitting on the bus, looking out the window and contemplating.
 Being creative will be your whole life.

 Of course, the life of a designer has its ups and downs, and most of the downs come from the fact that we have to work with people and not all clients are the best.

 People hire you for your experienced knowledge of white space, composition, typography and color theory, then put the image of their company entirely in your hands to work your magic and put the years of training into practice.
 In reality, things often don’t go quite smoothly.
-We have gathered here 7 comedy videos that show the harsh truth about real life as a designer.
+We have gathered here some comedy videos that show the harsh truth about real life as a designer.

 South Park Mac vs PC